 Employment discrimination is against the law.
 Employers are not allowed to treat you differently because of your:

 These descriptions, among others, fall into classes that are protected by law.
-If you have a discrimination case, contact us for a free consultation.
+If you have a discrimination case, contact us for a consultation.
 We have offices in San Francisco and New York.

 Laws Enforced by Our Discrimination Lawyers

 Discrimination lawyers specialize in a number of different laws that protect employees against being treated differently.

 For example: On the federal level, discrimination is prohibited against all of the classes we named above.
 The Americans with Disabilities Act (ADA) prohibits discrimination on the basis of disability, and the Age Discrimination Act (ADEA) prohibits discrimination on the basis of age (over 40).